Atakan97/Computer-Science-Master-s-Thesis-Project---PlaqueAnalyzer-Studio/README.md

 ## PlaqueAnalzyer Studio App

-A web application for displaying relational information content(plaque) and processing with normalization steps.
+A web application for displaying relational information content (which denoted as "plaque") and processing with database schema normalization steps.
 The app is implemented with **Spring Boot** and **Maven**, and relies on the
 [`relational_information_content`](https://github.com/sdbs-uni-p/relational_information_content) tool (included as an external JAR in `libs/`).